 Don't forget to take breaks while you work.
 You can bring water bottles to designated spots, and you should go ahead and excuse yourself for restrooms, snacks, and fresh air if needed.

-Use a dust mask when dealing with dirty or smelly collections.
-You may need to use a fume hood in Wunsch if mold is present.
+Use a dust mask when dealing with dirty collections.
+You may need to use a fume hood in Wunsch if materials are smelly and mold or mildew is present.